refractionPOINT/lce_doc/docs/lc_adapter.md

 1. By specifying the configurations via the command line in the format `config-name=config-value`.
 1. By specifying the configurations via the environment variables in the format `config-name=config-value`.

+### Runtime Configuration

+The Adapter runtime supports some custom behaviors to make it more suitable for specific deployment scenarios:

+* `healthcheck`: an integer that specifies a port to start an HTTP server on that can be used for healthchecks.

 ### Core Configuration

 All Adapter Types support the same `client_options`, plus type-specific configurations.
 You should always specify the following configurations: